Psion Mobile Computer MC 400

 Although the built-in software (text editor, diary, calculator and database) seems spartan by Series 5 standards, it was very well conceived for the time, with Psion envisaging the MC's use as a portable workspace for business people and journalists.
 The only problem was that Psion's marketing department priced the MC400 accordingly, initially at £845.
 Although only a fraction of the price of PC notebooks of the same era, this starting price missed the mark on both fronts.
 The person in the street felt that £845 was too much for a glorified jotter and diary, while the corporate buyers (for whom price wasn't a big issue) were swayed by the British press, who expressed reservations about the MC's lack of PC compatibility.

-Our model was very kindly donated by Graham Lapwood and has a Serial Number of BBB 100254
+Our model was very kindly donated by Graham Lapwood.

 Other Systems Related To Psion Mobile Computer MC 400: